melizalab/django-bird-colony/README.md

 #### Optional steps:

 1. If your bands are colored, add your colors to the `Colors` table.
 This will affect the short name for your animals.
+2. If you're going to be adding samples to the databse, add or edit `Sample locations` and `Sample types` in the admin interface.
 2. Add additional users to the database.
 This is particularly useful if you want to allow specific users to reserve animals.
 3. If you want to change some of the boilerplate text on the entry forms, you'll need to install the app from source.
 The templates are found under `birds/templates/birds` in the source directory.